ocaml/dune/doc/faq.rst

 Why do many dune projects contain a Makefile?
 =============================================

-Many dune projects contain a toplevel `Makefile`.
+Many dune projects contain a root `Makefile`.
 It is often only there for convenience, for the following reasons:

 1. there are many different build systems out there, all with a different CLI.